jeongeonp/jeongeonp.github.io/personal.md

 slug: /personal
 ---

-Interested in learning about what I like and do outside of research?
-Well, here you go!
+Here are some of the things I enjoy doing outside of research

 <h2>Music 🎵</h2>